AnthonyRom12/SoloLearn_for_C/README.md

 The youngest age is 15, so the group gets a 15% discount from the total price, which is $50 - 15% = $42.5

+_________Polindrome_Numbers_________
+Palindrome Numbers
+A palindromic number is a number (such as 626) that remains the same when its digits are reversed.
+Write a function that returns true if a given number is a palindrome, and false, if it is not.
+Complete the given function, so that the code in main works and results in the expected output.

+Sample Input:
+13431

+Sample Output:
+13431 is a palindrome